Online university offers refugees chance to study for free

 Germany is expecting a record 800,000 refugees and asylum seekers to arrive this year and finding them jobs is seen as key for their successful integration.

-But it can take years for asylum seekers to be recognised by the state and often they lack proof of prior education as documents may have been lost when they fled, or may not be recognised in Germany.
+But it can take years for asylum seekers to be recognized by the state and often they lack proof of prior education as documents may have been lost when they fled, or may not be recognized in Germany.

 "A lack of resources, legal documents and language skills all combine to make it very hard for refugees to get back into education," said Kiron co-founder Odai Al Hashmi, a Syrian who fled to Germany via Turkey in 2013.